GoogleCloudPlatform/bank-of-anthos/opsani/README.md

-# Deploy Bank-of-Anthos for Opsani Optimization Trials
+# Deploy Bank of Anthos for Opsani Optimization Trials

-Bank-of-Anthos is a polyglot application that can be used for a number of purposes.
+Bank of Anthos is a polyglot application that can be used for a number of purposes.
 Opsani is providing this update to support optmization trials with enough scale and a transaction-defined load generator.

 This will support your efforts in deploying and validating this application.